 Cyberbullying Professional Learning Package

-All NSCP chaplains must complete the Cyberbullying Professional Learning Package in responding to and preventing cyberbullying.
+All NSCP chaplains must complete a three-hour online Professional Learning Package in responding to and preventing cyberbullying.

-This learning package was developed and is delivered by the Office of the eSafety Commissioner.
+This Professional Learning Package is developed and delivered by the Office of the eSafety Commissioner.

-NSCP chaplains can register for this learning package.
+NSCP chaplains can register here for this Professional Learning Package.

-The Professional Learning Package should be completed only once between 2019 and 2022.
+The three-hour Professional Learning Package should be completed only once between 2019 and 2022.

 Online eSafety Training available for all school communities